BVLC/caffe/docs/feature_extraction.md

 The features are stored to LevelDB `examples/_temp/features`, ready for access by some other code.

+If you meet with the error "Check failed: status.ok() Failed to open leveldb examples/_temp/features", it is because the directory examples/_temp/features has been created the last time you run the command.
+Remove it and run again.

+    rm -rf examples/_temp/features/

 If you'd like to use the Python wrapper for extracting features, check out the [layer visualization notebook](http://nbviewer.ipython.org/github/BVLC/caffe/blob/master/examples/filter_visualization.ipynb).

 Clean Up